 The commercial aspects are to be run from Mansfield, across the street from Comcast Center.
 John boats will ferry patrons to a dock on the west side of the island where they will not infringe on the wetlands.
 Most of the action will take place on that side as well, so to comply with the Wetlands Protection Act and shelter the activity from residents to the east of the island.

 Norton resident Lee Parham, who lives about 200 yards from the island, began a petition opposing the park and collected about 150 signatures so far.
-He cited concerns about the potential buyer, Kenneth R. Leavitt who once ran a ski resort until it went bankrupt.
+He cited concerns about the potential buyer,

 “He drove it into foreclosure in less than 10 years,” Parham said.